Dentures – Marion, IN

 Reliably Replacing All Your Teeth

 Dentures have long been a trusted solution for tooth loss, and they’ve never been more comfortable or effective than they are today.
-Modern complete and partial dentures are natural-looking, sturdy, and work wonders for replacing several or a whole row of missing teeth.
+Modern complete and partial dentures from our Marion, IN dentist are natural-looking, sturdy, and work wonders for replacing several or a whole row of missing teeth.

 When you have lost a whole row of teeth in the top or bottom of your mouth, a complete (or full) denture replaces the teeth and provides the support your jaw needs.
 Held in place using natural suction or with the help of a denture adhesive, complete dentures restore a patient’s ability to eat, speak, and smile with total confidence once again.

 When one or more healthy natural teeth remain in the gum line, a partial denture fills in the gaps.
 Whether the teeth are missing all in a row or from different areas of the mouth, the partial denture fits with the remaining teeth like a missing puzzle piece.
 Clips and metal brackets hold the partial denture in place.